Jesus Has a Bride

 But when the disciples saw Him walking on the sea, they were terrified, and said, “It is a ghost!” and they cried out in fear.

-The world loves a conspiracy and it got one last week from a four-inch fragment of papyrus.
+The world loves a conspiracy, and it got one in 2012 from a four-inch fragment of papyrus.
 By now you’ve heard of the Harvard professor of antiquity who came into possession of a remarkably preserved swatch of Egyptian writing, purportedly from the fourth century, which spoke of Jesus and His mother, Mary.
 That someone had unearthed another piece of ancient hagiography would be no story amid the torrent of other more pressing news.
 What made this find newsworthy was that the text reports Jesus saying, “My wife...”